-For Bengali people, the flower is a symbol of death and grieving, while Balinese Hindus use it as an offering in temple services.
+For Bengali people, the flower symbolizes death and grieving, while Balinese Hindus use it as an offering in temple services.

 Hawaii is another area where the Frangipani flourished after being introduced.
 Polynesian Islanders call the flower melia and use it for creating the lei necklace that is given to visitors as a symbol of welcome.
 It’s considered to embody fertility and sexuality as well, much like in its original native range.

-Modern residents of Hawaii and other Polynesian islands often wear one of these blooms over an ear to indicate if they’re single or not.
+Modern residents of Hawaii and other Polynesian islands often wear one of these blooms over an ear to indicate if they’re single.

 Buddhist temples throughout Southeast Asia feature dense plantings of the Frangipani tree or shrub.
 It can be associated with graveyards or used as an entrance area to encourage the right religious mindset before entering the temple.

 Some Buddhist cultures also use the Frangipani as a bridal flower, but only in cream or white colors.
 Red Frangipani is only ever used for grave offerings or during funerals due to the color’s association with death.

 Consider giving a bundle of fragrant Frangipani blooms during a challenging time in your friend’s life, such as losing a loved one or an unwanted career change.

 Colorful Frangipani sends a message of support easily tailored by selecting the right color.
 Red blooms can send a romantic message but remember that’s not common to all cultures.

 Frangipani symbolizes fertility, strength, growth, and romantic love.
 They can also be associated with ghosts in some cultures.

 In the language of flowers, frangipani blooms are considered a sign of good luck in most cultures worldwide.